 6. Improved Accessibility

-For students with special needs, interactive panels offer various assistive technologies.
+For students with special needs, digital boards offer various assistive technologies.
 Features like screen magnification, voice control, and closed captioning ensure an inclusive learning environment.

 7. Streamlined Lesson Preparation

-Teachers can save time by preparing lessons in advance and storing them on the panel or in the cloud.
+Teachers can save time by preparing lessons in advance and storing them on the board or in the cloud.
 This feature also allows educators to reuse and refine their materials over time.

 1. STEM Education